 Michigan Tuition Incentive Program (TIP)

 The Tuition Incentive Program encourages eligible students to complete high school by providing tuition assistance for the first two years of college and beyond.
 To be eligible, a student must have received Medicaid coverage for 24 months within a 36-month period between the ages of 9 and high school graduation.
 The Michigan Department of Human Services (DHS) determines which students are Medicaid eligible and transmits this information to the Michigan Department of Treasury.
-An application must be submitted by August 31 of the student’s senior year.
 TIP must be initiated within four years from high school graduation and eligibility ends after ten years from date of high school graduation.
 The award is limited to tuition and mandatory fees.

 not be eligible to receive TIP at CMU until they have earned 56 credit hours or